The Constitution assigns a number of supervisory functions to the Storting, including

 - to audit the State Accounts

 The substantial supervision which the Storting exercises over the public administration is based on different sources of information.
-It may be reports from one of the Storting’s independent supervisory bodies, such as the Auditor General or the Parliamentary Ombudsman, or it may be matters communicated through the mass media which may be looked into by the Committee on Scrutiny and Constitutional Affairs.
+It may be reports from one of the Storting’s independent supervisory bodies, such as the Auditor General or the Parliamentary Ombud, or it may be matters communicated through the mass media which may be looked into by the Committee on Scrutiny and Constitutional Affairs.

 The Committee on Scrutiny and Constitutional Affairs, and other Standing Committees